Let’s do some math! 365 x 3 = 1,095

 4– Consistency is important.
 Require and use good table manners at every meal whether you’re at the kitchen table, at Subway for a quick sandwich, or in a nice restaurant for a celebration dinner.

-5– Enroll your kids in a manners-themed class, camp or Junior Cotillion.
-These types of programs reinforce what you’re teaching at home and give children an opportunity to practice their manners in a fun, socially safe setting.
+5– Enroll your kids in a manners-themed classes to reinforce what you’re teaching at home and give children an opportunity to practice their manners in a fun, socially safe setting.
 Hiring an etiquette teacher for private instruction is another option but can be expensive.

 ✔ Checklist: Five Table Manners Your Family Needs to Know

-This list is a starting point and will give your family a solid foundation for everyday dining.
+This list is a great starting point and will give your family a solid foundation.

 - What is where on the table: correct placement of the fork, knife, spoon, napkin, drink, bread plate, etc. in a place setting